IkramSen/dag-analyzer/code_gen/README.md

   }
 ```

-### The generation of subtask  looped code
+### The generation of sub-task  looped code

-As any real-time task has to be repetive, the subtask code is nested
+As any real-time task has to be recurrent, the sub-task code is nested
 inside a **while** loop.
 Therefore the task looping code is inserted
-just after the subtask init code.
+just after the sub-task init code.
 The body of the loop task depend of
-the subtask type as disclosed in the rest of this discription.
+the sub-task type as disclosed in the rest of this description.

 ```c
   while(1) {